rgitrepo/kubernetes-beginner-to-pro/docs/day9/rbac.md

 #### Example of Configuring Authorization Mode

 To configure the authorization mode in Kubernetes, you typically need to edit the API server configuration file located at `/etc/kubernetes/manifests/kube-apiserver.yaml`.
+This directory contains the key manifest files that define the Kubernetes control plane components, including `kube-apiserver`, `kube-controller-manager`, and `kube-scheduler`.

+**Important Notes**:
+- **Location**: The configuration files for the Kubernetes control plane are located in `/etc/kubernetes/manifests`.
+- **Impact of Changes**: Making changes to any files in this directory will automatically trigger a reboot of the respective control plane component.
+This is because these files are monitored by the `kubelet`, and any updates cause the component to restart, applying the new configuration.
+- **systemd Involvement**: These control plane components are managed as static pods by the `kubelet`.
+However, the underlying processes and services are also managed by `systemd`, which is responsible for starting the `kubelet` and ensuring it runs continuously.
+Any changes to the control plane files trigger actions managed by both the `kubelet` and `systemd`.

-The relevant section of the file might look like this:
+The relevant section of the `kube-apiserver.yaml` file might look like this:

 ```yaml
 - --authorization-mode=Node,RBAC